Why in the news?

 What is the Conservation Status of the Saltwater Crocodile?

-The IUCN has declared the saltwater crocodile as “least concern” in the IUCN list of Threatened Species.
+The IUCN has declared it as “least concern” in the IUCN list of Threatened Species.

 - IUCN List of Threatened Species: Least Concern